Account Header.Menu

 • - Withdrawal symptoms: If you're attempting to quit or reduce snus usage, you may experience withdrawal symptoms such as irritability, anxiety, depression, restlessness, and difficulty concentrating.

-Factors That Can Change the Snus Effects
+What Factors Change the Effects of Snus?

 While we have covered the basics of snus effects, how do snus effects change when other factors come in?
 We look at some of the most asked questions, such as how snus effects change when you eat and drink and how snus effects sports performance.